Abigail0411/LITA-CAPSTONE-SALES-DATA-PROJECT/README.md

 Total Sales across all regions have decreased this year compared to last year, wwith the exception of West region, which recorded total sales of $213,740.
 ### 2. Sales Performance by each region in each year;
 - South: The South region had the highest revenue in both 2023 and 2024 but shows a drop in sales in 2024.
 The drop in sales may be due to increased competition in the market.
 - East: Had the 2nd hightes revenue in 2023 but Shows a huge decrease in revenue in 2024.
-The decline in sales
+The decline in sales may indicate a rising competitor in the market andthe prices of the products were seen to be high.
-- North
+- North:
 - West
 North East: The North East region had the highest revenue in 2014 but shows a significant drop in 2015.
 This decline may indicate market saturation or increased competition.
 South West: This region also shows a decrease in revenue, although it remains one of the higher-performing areas.